act-rules/act-rules.github.io/_rules/table-header-cells-refer-to-data-cells-d0f69e.md

 #### Inapplicable Example 1

-There is no element with a [semantic role][] of header within the table.
+There are no elements with a [semantic role][] of header within the table.

 ```html
 <table>